chaxus/ran/packages/docs/src/article/designMode.md

 ### 4.4 Singleton pattern

-> Singleton Pattern：The singleton pattern ensures that there is only one instance of a class and provides a full access point to it.
+> Singleton Pattern: The singleton pattern ensures that there is only one instance of a class and provides a full access point to it.

 ![](../../assets/article/designPattern/UML/创建型/单例.jpg)